Advocacy

 Public Policy & Advocacy

-Our role is to be active and engaged, pushing for reforms, backing legislation, and influencing decisions that align with our mission of advancing recovery.
+Our staff, board, volunteers and Alliance members are active and engaged, pushing for reforms, backing legislation, and influencing decisions that align with our mission of advancing recovery.
 We are bold, purposeful, and constantly growing to ensure that our actions make a positive impact on society.

 We have made significant strides through tireless efforts and partnerships.
-Through the passage of parity laws, advocating for Recovery Month, or campaigning for increased funding for recovery support services, we’ve been there, together, using our voice.
+Through the passage of the Mental Health Parity and Addiction Equity Act, advocating for robust Recovery Month public awareness campaigns, and campaigning for increased funding for recovery support services, we’ve been there, together, using our voice.
 However, we know that our work isn’t done yet.
 The challenges are many, and our commitment is steadfast.
-The fight for a more equitable and compassionate society for all of us continues.

 How you can Help